 The LECOM Safety Committee has developed and maintains an Emergency Response and Evacuation Procedures Manual.
-It is designed to be an all hazards disaster response and emergency management plan utilized in conjunction with appropriate Timely Warnings and Emergency Notifications.
+It is designed to be an all-hazards disaster response and emergency management plan utilized in conjunction with appropriate Timely Warnings and Emergency Notifications.
 LECOM's priorities during an emergency are life, safety, infrastructure integrity, and environmental protection.
-LECOM's Safety Committee is comprised of individuals from all areas within LECOM, including Faculty, Staff, and Administration.
-Members currently include, but are not limited to; Director of Police and Security; Director of Maintenance; Asst.
-Dean of Clinical Education; VP of Academic Affairs and Dean of Academic Affairs; VP for LECOM at Seton Hill; Assoc.
+LECOM's Safety Committee is comprised of individuals from all areas within LECOM, including faculty, staff, and administration.
+Members include, but are not limited to; Director of Police and Security; Director of Maintenance; Asst.
+Dean of Clinical Education; VP of Academic Affairs and Dean of Academic Affairs; Assistant Dean of PBL at LECOM at Seton Hill; Assoc.
 Dean, Academic Affairs at LECOM in Bradenton; and Assoc.
 Dean, Academic Affairs at LECOM at Elmira.